Dhaka District: National Museum

+The Armenian Church, also known as Armenian Apostolic Church of the Holy Resurrection, is a historically significant architectural monument situated in the Armanitola area of old Dhaka, Bangladesh.
+The church bears testimony to the existence of a significant Armenian community in the region in the 17th and 18th centuries.

 Bara Katra

 Bara Katra was built between 1644 and 1646 CE to be the official residence of Mughal prince Shah Shuja, the second son of the emperor Shah Jahan.
 The prince endowed it to his diwan and the builder of the serai, Abul Qasim.